-Rationale for not including 5.1.1.1.1: After reviewing the work to date, the Groundfish Committee had concerns that an option to set up a quota auction or quota set-aside would further reduce available quota at a time while the groundfish fishery continues to operate under historically low annual catch limits.
-Therefore, the Committee did not recommend this action for further development.
+Rationale for not including 5.1.1.1.1: After reviewing the work to date, the Council had concerns that an option to set up a quota auction or quota set-aside would further reduce available quota at a time while the groundfish fishery continues to operate under historically low annual catch limits.
+Therefore, the Council did not pursue this idea for further development.

-8 The Council recently adopted the IFM Amendment.
+&lt;sup>7 The Council recently adopted the IFM Amendment.
 The IFM Amendment discusses that the existing groundfish monitoring program is excluded from the newly adopted IFM approach.
-The PDT is aware that there are provisions in the IFM Amendment that will need to be considered for determining how the adjusted groundfish monitoring program in Amendment 23 fits into the IFM approach, and plans to explore this concept further.
-At present, the PDT does not expect that the IFM approach would apply to the adjusted groundfish monitoring program.
+The Council is aware that there are provisions in the IFM Amendment that will need to be considered for determining how the adjusted groundfish monitoring program in Amendment 23 fits into the IFM approach, and plans to explore this concept further.
+At present, the Council does not expect that the IFM approach would apply to the adjusted groundfish monitoring program.